This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-My family loves having mashed potatoes as a side dish.
+My family loves having mashed potatoes as a Side Dish.
 But what ruins a good bowl of mashed potatoes is when it is to thin.
 These methods are perfect for when you are trying to get dinner on the table but don’t want to comprise the taste of your potatoes.

 The only thing that these do is thicken your soupy mashed potatoes.
 Some of these methods don’t even require additional ingredients.
 Therefore, anyone can do it with very little effort.

-Use a thickening agent:
+Use a Thickening Agent

 One way to thicken your mashed potatoes is with a thickening agent.
 You can use either cornstarch, flour, or powdered milk.
 Our preferred choice is cornstarch as it doesn’t change the taste of the potatoes.
 Flour can make the potatoes have a chalky taste.